vpa24/ESL-47---Intermediate-Low-Integrated-Reading-Writing/docs/source/unit2.md

 4. **carbon dioxide**
 5. **power plant**
 6. **natural resource**
-7. **greenhoust gas**
+7. **greenhouse gas**

 #### Example

 1. In my town, about 70% of the electricity comes from a **power plant** that uses coals for energy.
-2. Carbon dioxide and methance are examples of **greenhouse gases**.
+2. Carbon dioxide and methane are examples of **greenhouse gases**.
-3. Almost all scientists these days agree that **climate change** is happenging and it is a serious threat to out planet.
+3. Almost all scientists these days agree that **climate change** is happening and it is a serious threat to out planet.
-4. Tree absorb **cacbon dioxide** and give off oxygen.
+4. Tree absorb **carbon dioxide** and give off oxygen.
-5. All over the world, **evironmental groups** are working to educate people about the dangers of deforestation and habital destruction.
+5. All over the world, **environmental groups** are working to educate people about the dangers of deforestation and habitat destruction.
 6. Fresh water is the most precious **natural resource** on Earth.
-7. Thousands of unquie plants, animals, birds, and insects live in the **tropical rainforsets** of South America and Southeast Asia.
+7. Thousands of unique plants, animals, birds, and insects live in the **tropical rainforests** of South America and Southeast Asia.

 ---